 Conventional advertising wisdom greatly favours simplicity, with the popular adage Keep It Simple, Stupid showing up frequently when talking about marketing, and social media is no different.
 With the sheer amount of information available on these platforms, it’s important to keep your brand message as concise as possible.
 Focus on one call to action (even if it’s just to check something out) and go from there, never losing your brand voice in the process.
 Remaining consistent in the way you communicate with fans or followers will also be an important way to distinguish yourself from other brands, especially ones that exist in a similar niche as yours does.
 Especially on platforms that focus on images, having clear & straightforward captions will help your followers understand what you’re all about.

 This is an important one!
-In many brands’ first forays into social media, a lot of emphasis is places on gaining followers and brand recognition quickly and by any means necessary.
+In many brands’ first forays into social media, a lot of emphases is places on gaining followers and brand recognition quickly and by any means necessary.
 To achieve this, some resort to spamming links, images and messaging to users who aren’t following them at all.
 Though this might be approached the same way one would approach door-to-door sales, the turnover is much worse.
 Spamming rarely results in a follow back or any other type of interaction, and on some platforms can result in being temporarily or permanently suspended from using it.
 It may be a slow build, but go about acquiring your followers the old fashioned way, that way you know they’re genuinely interested in your brand and not just triggered by your spam attempts.
 Which leads to the next point..

 Don’t Buy Followers